Why Major In History?

 Do you enjoy browsing bookstores, exploring libraries, learning a second language, preparing family genealogy, planning travel, reading biographies, using maps, and visiting museums?
 If so, you should seriously consider majoring in history.
 The Multnomah University history major is designed for students who desire and in-depth perspective on the movements that brought about Western Civilization and deeper appreciation of their intellectual heritage.
 In contrast to other programs, history employs the liberal arts for understanding and evaluating the complex relationship between Christianity and culture.
 Courses in European and American history emphasize critical reading, discussion, and analysis of differing interpretations.
 As a result the major provides preparation for further graduate studies in the humanities, social sciences, and history.

-What can you do with an undergraduate major in history?
+What can you do with a major in history?

 Are study abroad program opportunities available?